-Influenza pandemic A pandem (Employee Commitment and substantially Operational Excellence) normal busin
+Influenza pandemic (Employee Commitment and Operational Excellence)

 A pandemic may occur, substantially impacting on normal business operations.

 Risk management and mitigation was tested during the 2009 swine flu pandemic.
 The Company put crisis management measures in place and appropriate provision was made to secure network operation, which showed that this risk was manageable.